Generative Pricing of Basket Options via Signature-Conditioned Mixture Density Networks: Numerical Experiments

 \subsection{Basket of Assets Following GBM with Time-varying Volatility}

-We consider a basket of two assets ($N=2$), where each asset has equal weight $(w_1=w_2=0.5)$.
-For the simulation of the training dataset, we set the initial asset price as $S(0)=(S_1(0),S_2(0))=(1.0, 1.0)$.
+We consider a basket of assets, where each asset has a predefined weight in the basket.
 The time-varying parameters $r(t)$, $q(t)$ and $\sigma(t)$ are simulated using the CIR model, with the corresponding parameter values and initial ranges summarized in Table \ref{tab:CIR_parameters_r_q}.

 To construct the training dataset, we simulate $n_1=5000$ samples of maturity $T^i;i=1,\cdots,n_1$.
 For each $i$, we generate further $n_2=4000$ independent samples of GBM model parameters $\boldsymbol{\vartheta}^{m,i}$ for $m=1,\cdots,n_2$.
 This yields a total of 20 million input samples $\bfx^{m,i}=(\boldsymbol{\vartheta}^{m,i},T^i);i=1,\cdots,n_1;m=1,\cdots,n_2$.
 For each input $\bfx^{m,i}$, we simulate $M=30$ independent paths of the asset price process.
 The corresponding target values are